 The following content is required as part of the project narrative.
 These requirements shall be satisfied through a narrative statement and may be supported by spreadsheets, tables, maps, drawings, and other materials, as appropriate.
 The project narrative shall include an explanation of the project and its proposed benefits, including the following:

 A. Project Summary Data

 - i.
-Project Title - A brief non-technical description of the project type, scope, and location.
+Project Title - A brief non-technical description of the project type, scope, and location. - ii.
+Applicant Name Clearly identify the lead applicant and co-applicant organization names.

 CALIFORNIA STATE TRANSPORTATION AGENCY